Safe and effective vaccines are bringing us back together.

 Frequently Asked Questions

 Getting vaccinated will help protect you, your family members, friends, coworkers, and our most vulnerable—like long term care residents—from COVID-19.
 The vaccines are highly effective in preventing individuals from getting sick or seriously ill from COVID-19 as well as slowing the spread.
+The vaccines are the best tool we have as new, more contagious and threatening variants of the virus, like Delta, begin to emerge.

 Ultimately, when we all get vaccinated, we can help end the pandemic.
 This will allow us to enjoy the things we love to do again, kids to return to school, and families to reunite.